particle-iot/uber-library-example/README.md

 ### Some opinions about naming

-In general, use [npm](https://www.npmjs.org/doc/misc/npm-coding-style.html) for inspiration.
+In general or where unspecified, use [npm](https://www.npmjs.org/doc/misc/npm-coding-style.html) for inspiration.

 Specifically:

 - Use `all-lower-hyphen-css-case` for multiword filenames.
-- Use `UpperCamelCase` for class names (things that you'd pass to "new").
+- Use `UpperCamelCase` for class names (things that you'd pass to "new") and namespaces
 - Use `CAPS_SNAKE_CASE` for constants, things that should never change and are rarely used.
+- Use `lowerCamelCase` for multiword identifiers when they refer to objects, functions, methods, members, or anything not specified in this section.

 ### Files & Folders